-Keto Cauliflower Mashed Potatoes are a delicious side dish full of creamy, dreamy, low carb love.
+Keto Mashed Cauliflower is a delicious side dish full of creamy, dreamy, low-carb love.
 Clocking in at only 4 net carbs, each spoonful is a great side dish the whole family will enjoy.

 - Regular mashed potatoes are clearly delicious, but if you're looking for a great low-carb alternative, this cauliflower mash recipe is for you.

-- It’s a great side dish to pair with my keto meatloaf muffins, and it’s gluten free, too!
+- It’s a great side dish to pair with my keto meatloaf muffins and gluten-free, too!

 - They're a perfect side dish to pair with holiday recipes to please everyone at the table!

-- This flavorful mashed cauliflower pairs well with beef, pork or chicken.
-And while there aren't actually potatoes in this recipe, you mouth won't know the difference when you spoon in a delicious bite!
+- This flavorful mashed cauliflower pairs well with beef, juicy pork chops, or Instant Pot roast chicken.
+And while there aren't actually potatoes in this recipe, your mouth won't know the difference when you spoon in a delicious bite!

 Let's be honest.